kayanoke/anata/README.md

 # ★★★★★★★★★
 # ★★★anata★★★
 # ★★★★★★★★★
-require pyautogui opencv pyperclip library
+require pyautogui opencv pyperclip playsound library 検索
-検索
 ## Please donate from this link.
 Donations will motivate me.
 Of the donated money, 300 yen will be used for my sweets memories.